vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-secret-management.md

 is tracking the task to align documentation with best practices.
 If using static key encryption at rest, you may wish to consider an alternative such as`secretbox`.
-There are some critics for `secretbox`, stating its immaturity in the crypto ecosystem may make it an non-options for some organizations.
+There are some critics for `secretbox`, stating its immaturity in the crypto ecosystem may make it a non-option for some organizations.
 Partnering with your security team to explain the available options and their trade-offs is recommended.
 The following will demonstrate the static key approach using `secretbox`.